Gordian adjacency for torus knots: Introduction

-\begin{theorem} Let $n$ and $m$ be natural numbers with $n$ odd and $m$ not a multiple of 3.
-Then the torus knot $T(2,n)$ is Gordian adjacent to $T(3,m)$ if and only if $ n \leq \frac{4}{3}m+\frac{1}{3}.$ \end{theorem} The core of the proof of Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b} is a generalization to knots in $S^1\times S^1\times \R$ of the following elementary fact.
-If a knot $K$ in $\R^3$ has a knot diagram with $n$ crossings, then $u(K)\leq\frac{n}{2}$.
+The core of the proof of Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b} is a generalization to knots in $S^1\times S^1\times \R$ of the following elementary fact.
+If a knot $K$ in $\R^3$ has a knot diagram with $n$ crossings, then $u(K)\leq\frac{n-1}{2}$.
 The proof of Theorem~\ref{thm:T(2,n)<T(3,m)} relies on explicit constructions of the required adjacencies and on Levine-Tristram signatures as obstructions to Gordian adjacency.